 The crime of retail fraud or shoplifting always involves an allegation of attempted theft or theft from a store that is open to the public for business at the time of the offense.
-The business is almost always a retail establishment where goods are offered to sale to the general pubic.
+The business is almost always a retail establishment where goods are offered for sale to the general public.
 Theft of an item is not required for a charge or conviction of retail fraud.
 A charge can be brought against a person who merely moves an item offered for sale or conceals such an item if there is an intent to steal.
 Altering or removing a price tag while intended to defraud is also considered retail fraud.
 If false or exaggerated allegations result in retail fraud charges, a strong, aggressive defense attorney has the best chance of getting the charges dismissed.

 Types of Retail Fraud